 Once you have completed your technical analysis, it is time to move on to your web analysis.
 This is where you can start to understand your website visitors.
 How are they getting to your site?
 What are they interacting with?
 Where are they going?
 Where are they converting?
 And conversely, where are they not converting.
 Where are they dropping off and where are they exiting?

-In addition to your web analytics platform, Sitefinity CMS has the Digital Experience Cloud (DEC).
+In addition to your web analytics platform, Sitefinity CMS has the Sitefinity Insight component.
 This is great for monitoring the performance of conversions and then understanding which touchpoints are driving to individual conversion well and which ones are not.
-The Sitefinity DEC’s journey timelines enable you to find commonalities within the user journey to quickly identify what is working and where your opportunity is for creating A/B tests.
+Sitefinity Insight’s journey timelines enable you to find commonalities within the user journey to quickly identify what is working and where your opportunity is for creating A/B tests.

 There are other tools and methods to help understand user behavior, such as heatmaps, session recording tools, user testing and surveys but we can touch upon those in a later post.
 Right now, let’s just focus on getting your first experiment started.